insightfinder/InsightAgent/README.md

 The following types of agents are available:

+ - AWS EC2
  - cadvisor
  - cgroup
  - collectd
  - daemonset
+ - DataDog
+ - Docker Remote API
+ - Elasticsearch (storage & metrics)
+ - hypervisor (VMware)
- - docker remote api
+ - Jolokia
- - elastic search
+ - Kafka
- - log file replay
+ - KVM
+ - Log File Replay (for testing)
- - hypervisor
+ - Log Streaming
+ - Metric File Replay (for testing)
- - jolokia
+ - New Relic
- - kvm
+ - /proc (Linux)
- - metric file replay
+ - syscall

 More details on the agents and installation details are in the wiki: https://github.com/insightfinder/InsightAgent/wiki